hackinscience/hkis-exercises/exercises/fibonacci-sequence/wording_en.md

-Provide a function that prints the `n` first numbers of the [fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number).
+Provide a function that returns the `n` first numbers of the [fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number).

 Name your function `fibonacci` and take a single parameter, say `n`.